erangac/webpage-analyzer/README.md

 ## Getting Started

-### Quick Start with Docker
+### 🐳 Using Docker (Recommended)

-The easiest way to get running:
+**Docker is the easiest and most reliable way to run this tool.** It handles all dependencies and ensures consistent behavior across different environments.

 ```bash
 # Build the Docker image (this also runs all tests)